Dax’s Data: 2021 Year in Review

 Got number fatigue yet?
 Let’s wrap this in a nice little non-data bow.

 If you look exclusively at 2021, you might be thinking that we are in a bubble that is bound to burst with records in every meaningful category.
 However, you zoom out and realize this has been a trend for 11+ years.
 You also realize that supply and demand are the major factors in price appreciation.
 There are no indicators of major supply or demand changes in the near future.
 Now, anyone that has been in real estate long enough knows that real estate is cyclical and the trends have to reverse at some point.
 All I am saying is that there are no indicators that the trend reversal is near.
-As you saw from the data above, supply has continued to decrease year of year.
+As you saw from the data above, supply has continued to decrease year over year.
 Real estate isn’t like monetary policy where we can just print more when we need it (at least not yet).
 Lack of land, years of overregulation & zoning restrictions, increasing labor costs, decreasing labor supply, and increasing material costs are all contributors to a lack of supply.
 From the demand side, new work from home norms, high salary jobs in Silicon Valley, and low-interest rates are major factors to demand.
 While interest rates are expected to increase in the near future, the amount of wealth from those buyers looking to claim a piece of this incredible coastal town has never been higher.

 So, buyers, I know this market is daunting but as long as you maintain a long enough horizon, history shows that, over the long run, the prices of homes go up.